PennLINC/CaregiverMonitoringCognition/README.md

 # CaregiverMonitoringCognition
-Code for the caregiver monitoring/cognition project led by Arielle Keller, currently in revision at Developmental Science
+Code for the caregiver monitoring/cognition project, currently in revision at Developmental Science